brochington/declarity/README.md

 npm install --save declarity
 ```

-Declarity allows you to write and organize imperative API code in a declarative manner similar to React.
+Declarity allows you to write and organize imperative API code in a declarative manner.
+Its structure is heavily inspired by React, but is extended with Entity/Component/System functionality.
+There is no rendering step in Declarity, as any rendering code is defined directly within entities.
+This gives the developer complete control to interact with whatever API they choose, without sacrificing performance or efficiency.

 Declarity offers:
+- Extremely fast tree diffing.
+Running a tree with thousands of nodes at 60FPS is no problem.
 - Hot module reloading via webpack and the [declarity loader](https://github.com/brochington/declarity-loader)
-- The ability to interact with imperative APIs in a declarative manner.
 - A heavily React inspired API (lifecycle methods, props, state, etc...)
-- JSX
+- JSX syntax support.
+- Works in unison with React.
-- Not coupled to any specific API, including the DOM.
+- No coupling to any specific API, including the DOM.
-- Extremely fast
-- API improvements to help structure your code

-So why not just use React?
-- YOU define the way your code interacts with whatever API you want.
-- There is no rendering step in Declarity, as any rendering code is defined within entities.
+Declarity is great for:
+- Projects that do not need a complete DOM diffing option.
+- Adding familiar code structure to any API.
+Declarity was originally designed to help target WebGL.
+- Targeting multiple APIs within the same tree.

+## Example

+below is a basic example of a Declarity app that renders three spinning boxes on a canvas.

 ```javascript
 /** @jsx Declarity.createEntity */